 The Conservatory is open every day of the year, from 10 a.m. to 5 p.m., free of charge.
 The best times to visit Season's Greenings are weekdays early in December.
 On select Tuesday and Thursday evenings in December, the Conservatory is open until 8 p.m. with live seasonal music.
 Please travel lightly, as the Conservatory is not equipped to store personal items.
 You must keep strollers and all personal items with you at all times.
 More information about visiting (directions, etc.) >>

 We welcome - and encourage - personal photography at the U.S. Botanic Garden.
-Due to the increased number of visitors to the Garden during Season's Greenings, tripods cannot be used on any weekends or on weekdays from the middle of December through the end of the exhibit.
+Due to the increased number of visitors to the Garden during Season's Greenings, tripods cannot be used on throughout the run of the exhibit.

-Commercial photography - including wedding, engagement and professional family photography - is not allowed in the Garden at any time of the year.
+Commercial and posed photography - including wedding, engagement, and professional family photography - is not allowed in the Garden at any time of the year.

 During Season's Greenings, there are two entrances to the Conservatory on Maryland Avenue SW.

 - The Model Train Entrance provides entry to the model train exhibit.
 After you've seen the trains, you can view the rest of the Season's Greenings: Pollination Station exhibit throughout the Conservatory.

 - The Conservatory Entrance bypasses the main train display and provides entry to the rest of the Conservatory.
 You'll find seasonal plant displays throughout the Conservatory, replicas of the capital's landmark buildings in the Garden Court and one of the largest indoor decorated trees in Washington, D.C., in the West Gallery.

 In short, if you want to see the model trains, please use the Model Train Entrance.